panzerdp/dmitripavlutin.com/content/posts/047-render-props-cb-hell/index.md

 ### 2.1 Access component props inside render methods

 The new render methods `renderCoors()` and `renderCity()` are defined using a [fat arrow method](/fix-this-in-javascript/#5-fat-arrow-method) syntax.
-It allows to bind `this` value to the component instance, even if these methods are invoked correspondigly inside `<AsyncCoords>` and `<AsyncCity>`.
+It allows to bind `this` value to the component instance, even if these methods are invoked somewhere inside `<AsyncCoords>` and `<AsyncCity>`.

-This is useful if you want to access the props of the main component inside the render methods:
+Having `this` as the component instance is useful if you want to access the props of the main component inside the render methods:

 ```jsx{11}
 class DetectCityMessage extends React.Component {